You Can Backdoor Personalized Federated Learning: Methodology

-The key to generalizing the backdoor attack to benign clients is to implant the backdoor into the global parameters and ensure alignment between the local parameters of malicious and benign clients.
-To achieve this, we propose modifying the training procedure of malicious clients.
-Specifically, we optimize the parameters of the entire model to minimize the model's loss on clean samples with the local parameters fixed and update only the global parameters to minimize the model's loss on poisoned samples.
-Consequently, the optimization of local parameters for malicious clients aligns with that of benign clients, utilizing only the information from clean samples.
-We refer to this attack method as BapFL, which breaks the first factor leading to the discrepancy in local parameters.
-Notably, compared to the black-box attack, \algo~ almost doesn't introduce any computational and storage overhead.
+Generalizing the attack to benign clients entails aligning the classifier of malicious clients with that of benign ones.
+To achieve this, we first apply strategy $S_1$ to circumvent factor $F_{2}$.
+Specifically, during each local iteration, malicious client $C_{a}$ poisons $b$ samples within a batch (line 13).
+Subsequently, it updates the entire model to minimize the model's loss on clean samples (line 14-15).
+Afterwards, it proceeds to update only the feature encoder to minimize the model's loss on the poisoned samples while keeping the classifier unchanged (line 18).
+The optimization of the malicious client's classifier aligns with that of benign clients, utilizing only knowledge from clean samples.